liangliannie/deep-learning/make_document/source/usage/quickstart.rst

 Build your network!
 ====================================

-What is Unet?
+What is UNet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this part, I will try to elaborate what is UNet and how it works.
+Before UNet, I will begin with two other neural networks, autoencoder and ResNet, which have similar network structure to parts of UNet.
+In fact, these two helped me a lot to understand UNet, and hence I hope it will help you too.
+You can also skip these to go directly to UNet below if you know them already.

 Autoencoder
 """""""""""""""""""""""""""""""""""""